Yuecchi/c-compiler/README.md

 CHANGES

-  - The project has no officially been named "ecc", short for "Elliot's C Compiler".
+  - The project has now officially been named "ecc", short for "Elliot's C Compiler".
   - ecc now supports functions.
 This includes:
     - Declaration of functions in the global scope.
     - Scope, local variable declaration and shadowing.